Domingo Pilarte (fighter)

 Domingo Pilarte (born January 5, 1990) is an American mixed martial artist who competed in the Bantamweight division of the Ultimate Fighting Championship.

 Mixed martial arts career

 Early career

-Starting his professional career in 2009, Pilarte compiled a 7–1 record fighting out of promotions in the Houston area, culminating with Pilarte winning a razor thin split decision to current UFC bantamweight Adrian Yanez at LFA 7.
+Starting his professional career in 2009, Pilarte compiled a 7–1 record fighting out of promotions in the Houston area, culminating with Pilarte winning a razor thin split decision to current UFC bantamweight Adrian Yañez at LFA 7.

 Pilarte faced Vince Morales on July 17, 2018 at Dana White's Contender Series 13.
 He won the fight via technical submission with a rear-naked choke and secured a contract with the UFC.

 Ultimate Fighting Championship

 Pilarte was scheduled to face Brian Kelleher on November 3, 2018 at UFC 230.
 Pilarte was forced to withdraw from the bout, citing an injury.

 Pilarte made his UFC debut against Felipe Colares on July 20, 2019 at UFC on ESPN: dos Anjos vs. Edwards.
 He lost the fight via split decision.

 Pilarte next faced Journey Newson at UFC 247 on February 8, 2020.
 He lost the fight via TKO within the first minute of the fight.
 However, on March 25, it was announced by the Texas Department of Licensing and Regulation (TDLR) that Journey Newson tested positive for marijuana in in-competition drug tests.
 The fight was subsequently overturned to a no contest.

 Pilarte faced Brian Kelleher on August 21, 2021 at UFC on ESPN: Cannonier vs. Gastelum.
 He lost the fight via unanimous decision.

 On February 10, 2022, it was announced that Pilarte was released by the UFC.